maliahavlicek/what2do2day/readme.md

 #### Common Elements
 1. Speech Bubble - used on home page to inform users what the site is about
 1. Icon buttons - used to indicate adding events, adding places, adding reviews, following places, joining events
-1. Switches - enabling and disabling events, places and reviews
+1. Switches - sharing and disabling events, places and reviews.
+The switch acts as a soft delete of items from main lists and allows users to turn them back to being shared.
-1. Date Pickers - setting up time frames of events
+1. Date Pickers - setting up time frames of events and filtering of the events list.
 1. Rating Selector - star icon based radio button to record user ratings
-1. Overlays - way to disable main page while getting user input for filtering results, joining an event, following a place, add review
+1. Overlays - way to disable main page while getting user input for filtering results, joining an event, adding a review
-1. Checkboxes - user friendly way to hide/show sections such as place address, place add event, place add review, event address
+1. Checkboxes - user friendly way to hide/show  sections on update and add forms such as the place address , place event, place review, event address.
-1. Icon Selector - allow users to customize activity by name and icon, for searching, they can pick from a list of icons/name pairs
+1. Icon Selector - single choice, allow users to customize a place or event's activity by name and icon,
+1. Icon Selector - multiple choice, allows users to select more than one activity when searching for events.
-1. Age Selector - allow a multiple select field for ages, in adding/updating and filtering events
+1. Age Selector - allow a multiple select field for ages, in adding/updating events.
-1. Accordion - collapse places' reviews and events, expand on click, expand/collapse filters on event and places pages
+1. Accordion - collapse places' reviews and events, on the places list page, expands on click, expand/collapse filters on event list page.
-1. Pagination - when results for events or places pages exceed 10, paginate results
 #### Forms
-1. Add Place - validation for required fields and proper data, unique Name check
+1. Add Place - validation for required fields and proper data, unique Name check, also includes conditional validation of sub forms such as address, events and reviews.
 1. Update Place - validation for required fields and proper data, uniqueness check
-1. Follow Place - validation for unique email in list of followers
-1. Filter Place - allow user to filter places by rating and activity type
 1. Add Event - validation for required fields and proper data, unique Name and Date check
 1. Update Event - validation for required fields and proper data, uniqueness check
 1. Count Me In - validation for unique email in list of attendees, check for max attendees limit
-1. Filter Events - allow user to filter events by activity, date range and age
+1. Filter Events - allow user to filter events by activities, date range and age, checks for validity of age input
-1. Add Review - validation for required fields
+1. Add Review - validation for required fields where author email can be conditionally required depending if added from place or add review button/add review navigation.
-1. Update Review - allow user to change rating, comments, and share to community settings

-#### Data Operations
+#### Database Operations
-1. Aggregated Review - from enabled reviews of a given place, present an average rating for a place
+1. Aggregated Review - from all reviews of a given place, present an average rating for a place
-1. Count of followers - When a unique email is entered, add them to follower list
 1. Count of event joiners - When a unique email is entered, add them to the joiner list
+1. filter results for events based on updating vs reading (share field both on place and event),
+1. Create list of activities for filtering based on updating vs reading (share field both on place and event)
+1. check for unique emails before adding a new user
+1. check for unique place name before adding a new place or updating an existing place
+1. check for unique event name /date and place combo before adding or updating an existing place
+1. check for a unique user/place id and date within a week before adding a new review to a place
+1. check for unique user before joining an event
+1. check for max attendees not exceeded before joining an event
 #### API Integration
 1. Email JS - when an event is added to a place, email details to followers
 1. Google Calendar - when a user joins an event, send calendar invite, when event is updated, email joiner list